avrcoelho/react-clean-architecture-cli/README.md

 # React Clean Architecture CLI

-Create an App React with clean architecture.
+Create an App React with clean architecture and Typescript.
 Jest, styled components and webpack 5 with federation module for microfrontend already configured.

 ## Install